dartist/Mixins/README.md

 ## API

-Most of the functions have been ported from [Underscore.js](http://documentcloud.github.com/underscore/) so you can refer to its website for API documentation for methods of the same name.
-As Dart doesn't yet support reflection or dynamically [invoking N-Arity functions](http://www.dartlang.org/articles/emulating-functions/) parts of Underscore like its Function, Currying and templating utils haven't yet been ported.
+Most of the functions have been ported from [Underscore.js](http://underscorejs.org).
+As Dart doesn't yet support reflection or dynamically [invoking N-Arity functions](http://www.dartlang.org/articles/emulating-functions/) parts of Underscore like its Function, Currying and templating utils have not yet been ported over.

 The full list of methods